dualznz/bash-scripts/README.md

-## Ubuntu Bash Scripts & DockStarter Overrides
+## Ubuntu Bash Script / Various Commands & Docker Overrides

-The following files are various scripts and overrides that i use day to day & they may help you.

-These scripts are based around simplifying commands instead of writing out commands in Linux.
+A collection of bash(shell) scripts for various system operations on debian(ubuntu) kernal as well as Docker overrides for custom projects on dockerhub.